 Contrary to what one might expect, early settlers of Northern Illinois, beginning in the 1830s, were not all poor.
-Some left eastern states for expected greater opportunity in Illinois and arrived with sufficient means to purchase land.
-They brought food, clothing, furniture, wagons, and livestock with them.
-They built their homes, cleared the land, planted crops.
-At that time, barter was the only means of exchange, so they had no need for banks.
-But as they made profits on their crops and businesses sprang up around them, towns grew and so did the need for banking services.
+Some left eastern states for greater opportunities in Illinois and arrived with sufficient means to purchase land.
+They brought food, clothing, furniture, wagons, and livestock.
+They cleared the land, built a house, planted crops and tended livestock.
+At that time, barter was the only means of exchange, so people did not need a bank.
+But as they made profits on their crops and businesses sprang up around them, villages grew, and so did the demand for banking services.

 At first, all that was needed was a place to keep valuable papers, money, or jewelry.
-There was nowhere to store valuables, police magistrate was a part-time job, and in Lemont, Illinois, "Smokey Row" with its disrespectable saloons and brothels was getting established!
+There was nowhere to store valuables, police magistrate was a part-time job, and in Lemont's, "Smokey Row" with its contemptuous saloons and brothels were becoming established!

 Tedens Hardware Store at 106 Stephen Street in Lemont had a vault that rented boxes for that purpose.
 The vault was said to be so strong that three attempts to break into it failed.
 The most recent was in 1930.
-Despite what looks like a great deal of destruction in the photograph, the robbers were unable to get to the contents of the safe.
+Despite what looks like a great deal of destruction in the photograph, the robbers could not get to the safe's contents.
 Tedens vault is still in the back of the main floor of the old building today.

 It was not unusual for banks in those days to operate inside other businesses that housed large vaults, such as general merchandise stores or companies with large payrolls.
-One could enter an archway and select from a grocery, barbershop, restaurant, or—yes—a bank.
+One could enter an archway and select from a grocery store, a barbershop, a restaurant, or a bank.

 One of the reasons bank services were very different in the early years was because there was no standard paper currency until 1914.
-Prior to that federal, state, and private banks all issued currency in the form of banknotes, the value of which varied from bank to bank.
+Before that, federal, state, and private banks all issued currency in the form of banknotes, the value of which varied from bank to bank.
 It was common for employers, such as quarry owners, to pay their workers with scrip, perhaps good only at the quarry owner's company store.
 It was very confusing, to say the least.

-Tom Huston was the town's Civil War hero, who, after surviving a number of battles, was wounded and sent to a Confederate prison.
+Tom Huston was the town's Civil War hero who, after surviving several battles, was wounded and sent to a Confederate prison.
 As the young man watched the horrors around him and the deaths of many prisoners, he asked God, "Why them and not me?"
-He became convinced he was meant to survive for a purpose and it became the guiding principle of his life.
+He became convinced he was meant to survive for a purpose, and it became the guiding principle of his life.

 |1890s Amber Whiskey Flask.|

 On February 14, hotel management entered his room and found him dead.
-On the night-table was an empty 3-ounce bottle of carbonic acid and an open flask of whiskey.
+On the night table were an empty 3-ounce bottle of carbonic acid and an open flask of whiskey.
 The weight of the bank failure and Huston's part in it was too much for him to live with.